What is a Construction Disbursement?

 Once your draw request has been disbursed, the title insurance must be updated accordingly.
 Because the value of the construction project has increased upon completion of work, insurance coverage must be increased as well.
 The total amount of funds dispersed is a direct reflection of the title insurance coverage.
 Because Monarch is diligent in tracking construction project progress and expense documentation, you’ll never pay more for more title insurance than you need.

 Missouri’s Leading Title Company

 We can assist you with your construction disbursement needs anywhere in Missouri.
-Our closing offices are conveniently located in Columbia, Jefferson City, Boonville, Brookfield, and Osage Beach.
+Our closing offices are conveniently located in Columbia, Jefferson City, Boonville, and Marceline.
 Place an order or get a quote.